 Details and Updates

 - Eligible international students are now able to travel to Canada.
-While the travel restrictions have been removed, we encourage students to assess their personal situation before making plans to travel.
+While some of the travel restrictions have been removed, we encourage students to assess their personal situation before making plans to travel.

 - Students who plan to travel to Canada must notify the International Office four (4) weeks before their travel date in order to receive assistance.
 Student should include details such as their travel date and where they will be doing their quarantine.